kelu124/pyusbus/README.md

 # Changelog

+* v0.0.2:
+  * Solved an issue with incomplete images with UP20
+  * Adding a streamlit interface - to be improved.
+  * (hopefully) solved a bug with base64.decode leading to incorrect padding.
 * v0.0.1: Inital release
   * Initial config.
 Works for UP20 probe, yielding enveloppe.
   * Also added a Convex probe, which yields RF signals.